drupol/master-thesis/src/thesis/2-reproducibility.typ

 ]

-The term #emph[reproducibility] in the context of #gls("CS") has been refined and explored in many subsequent works and identifying a single #emph[first] definition can be challenging due to the evolution of the concept over times.
+The term #emph[reproducibility] in the context of #gls("CS") has been refined and explored in numerous works and identifying a single #emph[first] definition can be challenging due to the evolution of the concept over times.
+According to
-According to @Barba2018, who conducted a detailed article on the terminology history, the most appropriate terminology (@acm_repeatability,
+@Barba2018, who conducted a detailed article on the terminology history, the most appropriate terminology (@acm_repeatability, @acm_reproducibility,
-@acm_reproducibility, @acm_replicability) to describe reproducibility in the context of #gls("CS") is the definitions derived from
+@acm_replicability) to describe reproducibility in the context of #gls("CS") is the definitions derived from
 @acm_artifact_review_badging[Artifact Review and Badging].

 #definition(